HazyResearch/meerkat/docs/source/user-guide/interactive/index.md

 Modular applications are easier to build and reuse.
 But they require well-designed building blocks to be effective.

 This can be done with {ref}`components <guide_components_getting_started>`, which are the main abstraction for building user interfaces in Meerkat.
-Users can build their own components and repurpose {ref}`built-in components <components_builtins>` for designing new interfaces.
+Users can build their own components and repurpose {ref}`built-in components <components_inbuilts>` for designing new interfaces.

 ## {ref}`Formatters <guide_formatters_getting_started>`